A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: Motivations and Contributions

-In 2018, the United States Census Bureau (USCB) announced an overhaul of its disclosure avoidance system (DAS) \citep{abowd2018us}.
-The DAS for the 1990, 2000 and 2010 US Decennial Censuses primarily consisted of a \emph{data swapping} method \citep{daleniusDataswappingTechniqueDisclosure1982,fienbergDataSwappingVariations2004}, which permuted the geographical data of a randomly selected subset of households \citep{mckennaDisclosureAvoidanceTechniques2018}.
-The protection provided by this statistical disclosure control (SDC) method has traditionally been justified with intuitive arguments.
-In contrast, the DAS for the 2020 Census would be redesigned from the ground up with the primary goal of supplying a mathematical guarantee of protection.
-Moreover, this guarantee, the USCB decided \citep{abowd2018us}, must be some type of \emph{differential privacy} (DP) \citep{dwork2006calibrating} -- a large family of technical standards \citep{desfontainesSoKDifferentialPrivacies2022} which characterize the `privacy' of an SDC method in terms of its sensitivity to counterfactual changes in its input data.
+In 2018, the United States Census Bureau (USCB) announced an overhaul of its disclosure avoidance system (DAS), retiring the data swapping methods that had been central to protecting the U.S. Decennial Census for the previous 30 years \citep{abowd2018us, mckennaDisclosureAvoidanceTechniques2018}.
+While the privacy provided by these methods had been justified with intuitive arguments, the DAS for the 2020 Census would, in contrast, be redesigned from the ground up, with the primary goal of supplying a mathematical guarantee of protection.
+Moreover, this guarantee, the USCB decided, must be some type of \emph{differential privacy} (DP) \citep{dwork2006calibrating}---a large family of technical standards \citep{desfontainesSoKDifferentialPrivacies2022} that conceptualize the `privacy' of a statistical disclosure control (SDC) method in terms of its sensitivity to counterfactual changes in its input data \citep{bailieRefreshmentStirredNot2026}.

+The USCB's adoption of DP was driven in part by the desire for a formal, quantitative, and measurable characterization of privacy protection.
+The bureau was concerned that the existing, swapping-based DAS lacked the rigorous basis supplied by such a characterization.
+Indeed, data swapping had not been analyzed by a formal system like DP, and thus a theoretical account of its SDC protection was limited.
+At the same time, the bureau's empirical evaluation---that is, their reconstruction and reidentification attack (see Section~\ref{secImpactInvariants} and \cite{abowd2010CensusConfidentiality2023})---concluded that the existing DAS was vulnerable, while in comparison, a DP-compliant DAS was expected to better protect against this and other emerging types of privacy attacks \citep{dworkExposedSurveyAttacks2017}.

-However, there were other priorities for the 2020 Census, some of which complicated a straightforward adoption of DP.
-In particular, state population counts are legislatively required to be published exactly as counted , whereas, DP -- at least as originally defined in \cite{dwork2006calibrating} -- requires that these counts be infused with random noise.
-The USCB's TopDown Algorithm (TDA) addresses this conflict by first adding DP-calibrated noise to all of the 2020 Census data and then removing this noise from a set of key statistics, called \emph{invariants}, via a complex optimization procedure \citep{abowd2022topdown}.
-These invariants include not only the state population totals but also the counts of housing units at the lowest level of Census geography, amongst other statistics (see Table~\ref{tab:compare_2020}).
-(More generally, invariants refer to any summaries of the confidential data that are released without modification.)
+Nevertheless, there were other priorities for the 2020 Census, many of which complicated a straightforward adoption of DP.
+In particular, state population counts are constitutionally mandated to be published exactly as counted , whereas DP---at least as originally defined in \citet{dwork2006calibrating}---requires that such counts be infused with random noise.